 Building Element: Rim/Band Joists or Floor Perimeters Rated Feature Task On-Site Inspection Protocol Rim/band joist insulation installation Inspect rim/band/floor perimeter insulation of Dwelling Unit during installation.
 In wood-framed buildings, the rim joist is the band joist around the perimeter of the floor joists over a basement or crawlspace or between 2 stories of the building.
 In other taller multistory buildings, these intermediate floor perimeters may be metal-framed or solid concrete.
-Use the inspection procedures in Normative Appendix A to determine the insulation type and grade of insulation.
+Use the inspection procedures in Normative Appendix A to determine and record the insulation type and grade of insulation.
 Measure the depth of insulation at the rim/band joist and between stories in a multistory building.
-If insulation is observed without a labeled R-Value, the manufacturer's data sheet shall be used to determine the R-Value based on installed thickness.
-Existing insulation in Determine if rim/band Crawlspace or Basement rim/band joists insulation exists in existing Dwelling Unit.
-From the basement or crawlspace, visually identify and measure the depth of insulation at the rim joist.
-Use the inspection procedures in Normative Appendix A to determine the grade of insulation.
+If insulation is observed without a labeled R-Value, the manufacturer's data sheet shall be used to determine and record the R-Value based on installed thickness.
+Existing insulation in rim/band joists Determine and record if rim/band insulation exists in existing Dwelling Unit.
+Crawlspace or Basement From the basement or crawlspace, visually identify and measure the depth of insulation at the rim joist.
+Use the inspection procedures in Normative Appendix A determine and record the grade of insulation.
 Between Stories Look for access to the area from a garage or a utility access trap door.
 Visually identify and measure insulation where it exists.
-If no access is found, insulation is only assumed to exist at the rim joist between stories when: • Insulation was found at the rim joist at the top of the crawlspace or basement in the same building; and/or • Insulation is found in the walls of the same building.
+If no access is found, insulation is only assumed to exist at the rim joist between stories when: Insulation was found at the rim joist at the top of the crawlspace or basement in the same building; and/or Insulation is found in the walls of the same building.
 Otherwise, assume no rim joist insulation exists.